sudheermuthyala/terraform-/08-terraform-provisioners/103-implement-the-connection-block-for-file-provisioners-and-review/README.md

 - we can have connection block inside resource block for all provisioners [or] we can have a connection block inside a provisioner block for that respetive provisioner
 **Selfe Object**
 - **Important Techinical Note:** Resource reference are restricted hear because reference create dependencies.
 Refering to a resource by name within it own block would create a dependency cycle(self.public_ip)
-- Expressions in provisioner blocks `cannot refer to their parrent resource name` instead
+- Expressions in provisioner blocks `cannot refer to their parrent resource name` instead,